King-AJr/alx-low_level_programming/0x1E-search_algorithms/README.md

-This directory is for alx projects on search algorithms and time complexity
+This directory is for alx task on search algorithms and searcg complexity